AkshatSh/DPD/docs/blog_5.md

 # More Baslines and Analysis!

+[Blog Main Page](README.md): has links to all the previous blog posts.

 ## Something from the last blog post

 There were somethings left unclear in the last blog post, so I wanted to address them here.